 About DigiPen Academy Summer Programs

-DigiPen Academy’s Summer Programs offer exciting learning experiences for students of ages 7-18.
-Under the encouraging guidance of our talented teaching staff, students learn, create and collaborate on hands-on projects in video game programming, art and animation, game design, engineering, and music and sound design.
-Each program is more than your average summer camp.
+DigiPen Academy’s Summer Programs offer exciting ONSITE and ONLINE art programs and technology camps for students of ages 5-18.
+Under the encouraging guidance of our talented teaching staff, students learn, create and collaborate on hands-on projects in video game programming, art and animation, video game design, engineering, and music and sound design.
 By promoting teamwork and personal expression while reinforcing core academic subjects like math, physics, art and writing, students learn valuable lifelong skills in STEAM.

-Studios are for students with experience in the chosen area of study.
-These are designed to challenge students on an individual level.
-Instructors will assess the student and work with the student to come up with a project that they are interested in and that will help them increase their knowledge base in that area of study.
-Students will work more independently with the guidance of the instructor and resources available to DigiPen.
+Studios – These are designed to challenge experienced students on an individual level.
+Instructors will collaborate with each student to come up with a unique project that they are interested in and that will help them increase their knowledge base in that area of study.
+More info…

 If you have any questions or need assistance picking out a program, please e-mail email@example.com or call 425-629-5007.

 These programs teach young students the basic principles of art and technology as they create their own video games, animations and more.
 Whether your child figures out every trick in a particular video game, expresses creativity through arts and crafts, or just wants to know how things work, these programs are sure to inspire!